-Full information on the Group and the Offer is contained in this Prospectus, subject to such modification as may be communicated by the Issuer from time to time.
+Full information on the Group and the Offer is contained in the Prospectus and in this Prospectus, subject to such modification as may be communicated by the Issuer from time to time.
 The following section is qualified in its entirety by, and should be read in conjunction with, the more detailed information contained in the Prospectus and audited financial statements, including notes thereto.